architraj99/Word-Scramble-Game/README.md

 - Theres multiple categories according to your interest
 - also theres diffuclty mode so you dont think yourself god after solving easy one! hahaaha
 - Countdown timer also has been added to make it spicy
-- In total 3 lives are given ( each of 15 second)
+- In total 3 lives are given
 - Score tracking is given
 - Best score means player’s highest score.
 - Hint feature helps you by revealing the starting letter